 Great Air Rally Grand Prix series.

 A2.
-The GARSA is open to flight simulation pilots of all skill
+The GAAR is open to flight simulation pilots of all skill

 levels, from the novice to the more experienced pilots.

 A3.
-The GARSA is officially supported in FS9 and FSX.
+The GAAR is officially supported in FS9 and FSX.

 Q4.
 Can I use another flight

 A4.
-Yes, but it will not be supported with required files and
+Yes, but it will not be supported with the required files.

-A5.
-Any radial or other piston engined aircraft.
-An aircraft
+Any radial or other piston engined aircraft that flew in the period

-model variant will only become ineligible if it compromises the rule on engines, i.e.
+A model variant will only become ineligible if it compromises the rule

-fitted with a turboprop, turbojet, turbofan and other such engine.
+on engines, i.e. fitted with a turboprop, turbojet, turbofan and other

 A6.
 Yes, but you must submit a separate Pilot Registration for each